CDRomatron/CTTRLoadRemover/README.md

 Clone the solution, and build.
 This application does not currently have any dependancies.
 The file CTTR.asl is not present in the solution, and can be obtained the most recent release.

 ## Contact
-If you are having issues with this application, have questions, or want to suggest improvements, please contact me on [Twitter @CDRomatron](https://twitter.com/CDRomatron), on Discord @CDRomatron (Mike)#6527, on [Speedrun.com @CDRomatron](https://www.speedrun.com/CDRomatron), or leave an issue on the project issue tracker.
+If you are having issues with this application, have questions, or want to suggest improvements, please contact me on [Twitter @CDRomatron](https://twitter.com/CDRomatron), on my [Discord](https://discord.gg/AWam7rq), on [Speedrun.com @CDRomatron](https://www.speedrun.com/CDRomatron), or leave an issue on the project issue tracker.